Get Started

 Why Section-Level Optimization Beats Page-Level Thinking

 Traditional page-level optimization treats each URL as a single topical unit.
 You pick one primary keyword, align title tags and headers, and hope the entire page ranks.
-This forces awkward compromises: either you dilute focus by cramming multiple subtopics onto one page, or you create dozens of thin pages that compete with each other.
+That forces awkward compromises, either you dilute focus by cramming multiple subtopics onto one page, or you create dozens of thin pages that compete with each other for the same head term.

-Passage-based indexing changes the equation.
+Sub-document indexing changes the equation.
 Google now extracts and ranks discrete sections within a page independently, surfacing the most relevant 200–300 word block for a given query.
-A comprehensive guide can simultaneously rank for its main topic and capture long-tail variations buried in subsections—without keyword stuffing or topical drift.
+A comprehensive guide can simultaneously rank for its main topic and capture long-tail variations buried in subsections, without keyword stuffing or topical drift.
+Moz’s reference page on passage ranking describes the behavior in similar terms: passages are scored alongside pages, not instead of them.

 Book pages with multiple highlighted sections showing independent content blocks